 The Office of EO handles employee complaints of unlawful discrimination and harassment, including sexual harassment.
-An employee who believes they are being discriminated against or harassed based on their protected status may file a grievance with the EO Office without fear of retaliation.
-EO functions as a neutral party in investigating complaints and takes steps to fairly address and resolve such matters.
+An employee who believes they are being discriminated against or harassed based on their protected status may file a complaint with the Office of EO without fear of retaliation.
+The Office of EO functions as a neutral party in investigating complaints and takes steps to fairly address and resolve such matters.
+The Office of EO serves as a resource for administrators and managers regarding personnel issues, monitors compliance with equal employment opportunity laws and regulations, and maintains Affirmative Action Plans.

-The Office of EO also responds on behalf of the Texas Tech University System to complaints filed with external civil rights agencies.
-The office serves as a resource for administrators and managers regarding personnel issues, monitors compliance with equal employment opportunity laws and regulations, and maintains Affirmative Action Plans.
+An employee complaint of unlawful discrimination and harassment, including sexual harassment can be reported to the Office of EO using the online form for TTUHSC or by completing a complaint form on the Office of EO website.

-An employee complaint of unlawful discrimination and harassment, including sexual harassment can be reported to the Office of Equal Opportunity using the online form for TTUHSC.
+This form should be used only to report concerns of discrimination and/or harassment based on sex (including pregnancy), race, color, national origin, religion, age, disability, protected veteran status, genetic information, sexual orientation, gender identity, gender expression, or other legally protected categories, classes, or characteristics.
+Upon receipt of a report, the Office of EO will review the matter and, if necessary, will investigate and take appropriate steps to stop and remedy prohibited conduct in accordance with University policy.

-This form should be used only to report concerns of discrimination or harassment based on sex (including pregnancy), race, color, national origin, religion, age, disability, protected veteran status, genetic information, sexual orientation, gender identity, gender expression, or other legally protected categories, classes, or characteristics.
-Upon receipt of a report, the TTUS Office of Equal Opportunity will review the matter and, if necessary, will investigate and take appropriate steps to stop and remedy prohibited conduct in accordance with TTUHSC policy.
 Note: Submissions using this form may not be reviewed outside of normal business hours.